 Most private insurance plans often offer partial coverage for drug rehabilitation.
 Some plans offer comprehensive coverage, though they also involve paying higher premiums.
 Employers who offer group insurance to employees typically cover drug rehab, but, of course, that is based on the discretion of the policyholder.

-A rehab center can also retain an insurance specialist to help those suffering from dependency to navigate their policy and make the best possible decision.
+A treatment facility can also retain an insurance specialist to help those suffering from dependency to navigate their policy and make the best possible decision.

 Helping a Loved One